Without data analysis, BI is pointless

 Table of Contents

-“Does BI still cover the bill?” is what you regularly hear in the corridors.
-Especially when the promised return on investment in data warehouses, data lakes and KPI dashboards is disappointing and nobody understands why.
+“Does BI still cover the bill?” is what you regularly hear in the hallways.
+Especially when the promised return on investment in data warehouses, data lakes, and KPI dashboards is disappointing and nobody understands why.
 Almost always this uncertainty stems from poor or forgotten data analysis.
 “Without data analysis, BI is an empty shell.
 A pointless and soulless initiative without substance.”
-This is what the CEO Daan van Beek and associate partner Thomas Abramse of Passionned Group state in a duo interview based on research and years of experience with clients.
+Data analysis is the critical component that breathes life into BI, transforming raw data into actionable insights.
+Without it, organizations are merely compiling data without reaping the potential benefits, leading to frustration and wasted resources.
+This is what CEO Daan van Beek and associate partner Thomas Abramse of Passionned Group state in a duo interview based on research and years of experience with clients.

 Use data analytics as a competitive weapon